Fast {\large\it Cl-}type inhibitory neuron with delayed feedback has non-markov output statistics: Definitions and assumptions

 positive:

 and bounded:

+By $t$ we denote the ISI's length.
 Also, we impose on the function $p^0(t)$ the following condition: $t<0\Rightarrow p^0(t)=0$ in order to have it defined for all real numbers. \end{itemize}

+These conditions are, with some modifications, similar to those assumed in \cite{Vidybida2015} for a class of excitatory neurons.
+The modifications are as follows:

+Cond3 --- we assume that after firing a neuron appears in its resting state with all excitation canceled, while in \cite{Vidybida2015} it is a standard state, which not necessarily is the resting one.

+Cond4 --- the requirement of continuity of $p^0(t)$ is added as compared to \cite{Vidybida2015}.
+This addition has a pure mathematical nature and seems to be valid for any ``good'' neuronal model (without feedback).
+The subsequent proof of non-markoviannes relies on it.

 The Cond3, above, limits the set of models as compared to \cite{Vidybida2015}.
-Namely, it claims that the standard state of \cite[Cond3]{Vidybida2015} be exactly the resting state of neuron.
+Namely, it claims that the standard state of \cite[Cond3]{Vidybida2015} must be exactly the resting state of neuron.
 This requirement is imposed due to the specifics of {\em Cl-}type fast inhibition.
-Without specifying neuronal model exactly, one can define the resting state as that achieved if the neuron does not receive any input for infinitely long time.
-For our purpose it is important that after receiving inhibitory impulse, the neuron appears in exactly the same state as immediately after firing.
-And the state after receiving {\em Cl-}type inhibitory impulse can be only the resting state, see Sec. \ref{Bj}, below.
+For our approach, it is important that after receiving inhibitory impulse, the neuron appears in exactly the same state as immediately after firing.
+And the state after receiving {\em Cl-}type inhibitory impulse can be only the resting state, see Sec. \ref{Bj}, above.

-The Cond4, above, seems to be as natural for any neuronal model stimulated with Poisson stream as does corresponding condition from \cite{Vidybida2015}.
-Its difference from \cite{Vidybida2015} has a pure mathematical nature and is suitable for the proof in the case of {\em Cl-}type fast inhibition.
-It seems, that this conditions are natural for many threshold-type neuronal models known in the literature, see \cite{Burkitt,Chacron2003,Jolivet2004,Jolivet2006} and citations therein.
+It seems that these conditions are satisfied for many threshold-type neuronal models known in the literature, see \cite{Burkitt,Chacron2003,Jolivet2004,Jolivet2006} and citations therein.
 But this still has to be proven by calculating corresponding $p^0(t)$.
-At least, all the five conditions are satisfied for the binding neuron model and for the basic leaky integrate-and-fire (LIF) model, see \cite{Vidybida2007,Vidybida2014b}, where $p^0(t)$ is calculated exactly for each model, respectively.
+At least, all the five conditions are satisfied for the binding neuron model and for the basic leaky integrate-and-fire (LIF) model, both for Poisson stimulation.
+See \cite{Vidybida2007,Vidybida2014b}, where $p^0(t)$ is calculated exactly for each model, respectively.